MicrosoftDocs/learn/learn-pr/azure-fundamentals/serverless-fundamentals/includes/3-analyze-decision-criteria.md

 ## Do you have existing automated tasks written in an imperative programming language?

-If you already have your orchestration or business logic expressed in C#, Java, Python, or another popular programming language, it might be easier to port your code into the body of an Azure function than to re-create it by using Azure Logic Apps.
+If you already have your orchestration or business logic expressed in C#, Java, Python, or another popular programming language, it might be easier to port your code into the body of an Azure Functions function app than to re-create it by using Azure Logic Apps.

 ## Do you prefer a visual (declarative) workflow or writing (imperative) code?